SecureLink Installer CLI

 When the orchestrator indicates DPDK mode, the installer interactively sets up the dataplane:

---force) - Unbinds NICs from their current driver and binds to
+- NIC binding — Unbinds selected NICs from kernel drivers and binds to

-vfio-pci - Creates a restore service that re-applies DPDK bindings on reboot
+vfio-pci. - Restore service — Creates a systemd service that re-applies DPDK bindings on reboot.

 Non-Interactive Mode